Skip to navigation Skip to content

 Rationale: Tolebrutinib inhibits an enzyme called “Bruton’s tyrosine kinase,” reducing the activation of B cells, which are immune cells that play a role in the response that affects the brain and spinal cord in MS. Tolebrutinib also penetrates the brain and spinal cord and inhibits immune cells in the brain called microglia, which have been linked to MS progression.
 Tolebrutinib is one of several “BTK” inhibitors being tested in the MS pipeline.

-In both studies, participants will be randomly assigned to once daily treatment with either tolebrutinib or a placebo for a treatment duration of 24-48 months.
+Participants will be randomly assigned to once daily treatment with either tolebrutinib or a placebo for a treatment duration of 24-48 months.
 The primary outcome of both studies will compare how treatment affects the time it takes for disability to progress using the EDSS scale.
 Secondary outcomes include safety, walking speed, cognitive function, disease activity on MRI scans, quality of life, and laboratory biomarkers of immune and nervous system activity.
 The study involves up to 16 visits to the study site, and will involve MRI scans, blood draws, clinical exams, and questionnaires.

 Please note: This study requires in-person visits to the study site.
 Precautions are being taken to reduce the on-site risks of exposure to COVID-19.